A truly healthy, green mattress might be the most important investment you make in your home. Certainly, it is in your child’s bedroom.

 During my first pregnancy, I slept on a really cheap, totally toxic mattress for my entire first pregnancy.
 I was so uncomfortable, miserable, and sleep deprived after having my first baby that I sold nearly everything we owned and used the money to buy a really luxurious, natural Hastens mattress.
 At that time, in Chicago, it was the only natural mattress I could actually try out and I was sold.
 All we could afford (if you can ever really afford a mattress that is approximately $7,000) was the simplest option and in hindsight it really hasn’t been quite soft enough for my needs.
 But it is my treasured possession.
 (I live in terror of bedbugs because I can’t imagine anything more horrible than having to throw out or chemically treat this truly immaculately natural mattress).
 On top, we have been fortunate to have wonderful natural pillows (you get that you can’t have a toxic pillow after you know about toxic mattresses, right?)
 My two favourites are the Obasan all-wool pillow and the Contour, Natural Latex pillow from InBed Organics.

 While my daughter was tiny, we made do with homemade mattresses in a little wooden cradle.
 (Learn how to make your own mattress.)
 And, then, for her first crib mattress we used a seven-year-old, hand-me-down crib and a new, all-natural, organic spring mattress (I believe by Sleeptek).
 When she graduated to a “big girl” bed we were back to not being able to afford a real bed.
 For a while we made do with blow-up camping mattresses and wool blankets and then we graduated to a 100% cotton (futon) mattress made by Dream Designs.
 This, with additional layers of wool toppers, worked great for a long time, but then she started complaining it was too hard.
-We got an Essentia Natural Latex Tatami mattress to review and she has been in heaven ever since.
-Indeed, now we all try to climb into her bed as it is the most comfortable of all our mattresses.
-This is a memory foam (but made with truly natural latex) mattress and it is truly very comfortable–a completely different feel than other mattresses I have slept upon.
-I thought we might like it, however, because natural latex are among my favourite pillows.
-(Read the official review.)
-I’m sure now that my youngest daughter has seen her sister score this mattress, she will want an upgrade from the futon soon, so there will be more mattress reviewing to do soon.
+Then we got an Essentia Natural Latex Tatami mattress to review and she was much happier.
+Unfortunately, when Essentia was found guilty of green-washing their natural latex mattresses I was again perplexed as to what to do, but by then I was sold on the comfort of natural latex.

 Check out the review section to see what I’ve tried recently.